Updated June 17, 2021

 In his wisdom, the Archbishop has led us in a phased return to in-person Masses at our parish churches.
 We are at a new stage as he reminds us once again of our obligation to attend Sunday Mass.

-Our new schedule for the Family of Four Parishes is below this letter.
+Our new schedule for the Family of Four Parishes is on the Mass Times page.
 We have increased the opportunities for attending Mass in person knowing that we must still be prudent in first of all asking ourselves if we should we return, and secondly what do we all need to do to ensure the health and safety of all who gather, knowing the continuing unfolding of a virus that causes such sickness.

 As to the first question, we need to pray and reflect if we should be attending a public gathering, especially if we are in a high risk group for the virus.
 Church teaching encourages us to use prudence, and we fulfill our obligation even if we are not able to go to Mass in person.
 Either through the YouTube Mass or other Masses, and time spent each Sunday in quiet prayer, our Lord understands if our decision is made in good conscience.